 The youngest team on the grid, Haas made their highly impressive debut in 2016, and in the process became the first all-American-led F1 squad in three decades.
 Founded by industrialist Gene Haas, they are based in the United States on the same Kannapolis, North Carolina facility as his championship-winning NASCAR Sprint Cup Series team, Stewart-Haas Racing.
-The Ferrari-powered team, led by the charismatic Guenther Steiner, also have a UK factory in Banbury…
+The Ferrari-powered team also have a UK factory in Banbury…

 Unable to halt their downward spiral, drop to P9 overall in the table, scoring just three points in the final year of the team’s Grosjean-Magnussen era.
 Season ends in dramatic fashion, as Romain Grosjean miraculously walks away from fiery, high-speed crash in Bahrain.

 The Haas fairy tale finally hits a bump in the road, as they struggle to get a handle on their recalcitrant VF-19 machine.
 Fall to eighth in the table, with Romain Grosjean and Kevin Magnussen amassing a meagre 28 points between them.